 - No improvement in symptoms despite treatment

-These risks are significantly minimised when the procedure is performed by an experienced clinician using sterile techniques and appropriate imaging guidance.
+These risks are significantly minimised in skilled hands.
+An experienced clinician uses sterile techniques and appropriate imaging guidance.

 Who Should Be Cautious?